 In summary, foam packaging materials are affordable, versatile, and lightweight packaging options that are great for protecting small and fragile items from scratches.
 However, they are not environmentally-friendly and you need to use them with other packaging options to ensure maximum protection.

-Types of Foam For Packaging You Should Know About
+Types of Foam For Packaging That You Should Know

 There are 3 major types of foam used in packaging and shipping industries: expanded polystyrene (EPS), polyethylene (PE), and polyurethane (PU).
 Below is an overview of each of these foam packaging materials.

 This is a very popular foam packaging material and is often chosen over other options because of its cost effectiveness and versatility.
 It has a wide array of applications in the packaging industry, especially when there is a need for durable, lightweight, and thermal insulating packaging.